Sherman5A/apple-silicon/report/report.md

 would have: variable length instructions, more addressing modes such as indirect addressing, and instructions that require multiple processor cycles [@power-struggles].

-Though RISC and CISC processors prioritise different design principles, neither are inherently more efficient, designed for mobile, or faster.
+Though RISC and CISC processors prioritise different design principles, today neither are inherently more efficient, designed for mobile, or faster.
 These characteristics are affected far more by the design of the processor and its microarchitecture; not the instruction set architecture. et AL [-@power-struggles]